Romance of the Turf book 2

 “Everything is—different.”
-She pressed her lips together, halting further explanation.
+She pressed her lips together.
 “I am briefly visiting my father in Newmarket.
 This was not so far to travel to see an old friend.”

-He did not miss the dodge of the state of affairs in Thurles, the village near Whelan House in County Tipperary.
-But he pretended he had.
+He did not miss her dodge of the state of affairs in Thurles, the village near Whelan House in County Tipperary.
+But he let that pass.
 “I’m glad you came here,” he said.
 Which was the perfect truth.

 Her smile caught him, as always, right about the heart.
 “I wasn’t sure it was you, when Jonah first told me a man named Evan Rhys was lecturing on antiquities and smuggling.
-Rhys?
+‘Rhys?’
 I asked.
-A horse-mad Welshman who laughs at everything?”
+‘The one I know is a horse-mad Welshman who laughs at everything.’”

 “You do look extremely serious,” Jonah said.
 “Serious enough that I’m going to leave my sister in your keeping.
 I have to see a man about a horse.”